 We test our automated material spreader to ensure that material is dispersed in a uniform manner.
 Our test site also provides real-world experience for deploying in harsh Arctic conditions.

-In our most recent testing season, analysis of treated versus untreated areas showed higher reflectivity in treated areas, as well as higher thickness when observed empirically.
+In our most recent Arctic ice testing season, analysis of treated versus untreated areas showed higher reflectivity and thickeness in Ice911 treated areas.

 Because testing happens on lake ice, the team is able to observe what happens to the material when the ice fully melts.
-So far, it is non-reactive and integrates with soil at the shore.
+It is non-reactive and integrates with soil at the shore.